CEO, Baltimore Gas & Electric, an Exelon CompanyRead more

 The mayor lives in the Cascade community of Southwest Atlanta with his wife, Sarah-Elizabeth, and their daughter, Maria Kristan.
 He is a member of Cascade United Methodist Church.

-CEO, Ethan Allen Global, IncRead more
+Chairman, Ethan Allen Global, IncRead more

 Farooq Kathwari is the Chairman, President and CEO of Ethan Allen Interiors Inc.